DrThomasAger/smile/README.md

 :)
 ```

+## Separation Of Concerns

+We aren't rendering our prompt, so we don't need it in markdown.
+We aren't storing data, so we don't need to match end brackets.

-And we've also helped the model separate the data from the instructions by using different emoticons for each section structure.
+***(: Smile*** helps the model separate the data from the instructions by using different emoticons for each section structure.

 When we use an equals sign `[=`, the model can recognize that we're saying the data is equal to this.
 When we use a curvy emoticon for our other section `(:` the model knows we mean something new - it's different!